wedkarz02/.dotfiles/README.md

 ## Install NerdFont

+> [!NOTE]
+> This step is not required for ghostty terminal emulator as ghostty comes bundled with Nerd Fonts.

 Download and install FiraMono Nerd Font from [here](https://www.nerdfonts.com/) and set your terminal to use it as a default font.

 ## Install and setup zsh